LSE-MY457/lse-my457.github.io/index.md

 ### Instructors

 * Course convenor and lecturer: [Dr. Daniel de Kadt](mailto:d.n.de-kadt@lse.ac.uk), Methodology.
-* Seminar leaders: [Dr. Lanabi LaLova](mailto:XXX), Methodology, and [Dr. Zach Dickson](mailto:XXX), Methodology.
+* Seminar leaders: [Dr. Lanabi LaLova](mailto:l.lalova@lse.ac.uk), Methodology, and [Dr. Zach Dickson](mailto:z.dickson@lse.ac.uk), Methodology.
-* GTA (no office hours): [Anton Konneke](mailto:XXX), Government.
+* GTA (no office hours): [Anton Könneke](mailto:a.konneke@lse.ac.uk), Government.

 Office hour may be booked via LSE's StudentHub.
-If you have questions or concerns about class material, problem sets, or the exam, please use the [class forum on Moodle](https://moodle.lse.ac.uk/mod/forum/view.php?id=1463342).
+If you have questions or concerns about class material, problem sets, or the exam, please use the [class forum on Moodle](X).
 We will generally not reply to emails about the course material, but we will reply promptly to questions posted on the forum.
 Of course, if you questions or concerns are of a private or personal nature, please email or attend office hours.

 ### Readings and textbooks